 Holy dips or bath in Karnataka, Mayavaram and Bhagamandala are considered auspicious not only on the day of Sankranti but throughout the Tula month.
 Different pujas are performed to please Goddess Laxmi so that she bestows good crop for the farmers every year.
 The whole family of the farmers get involved during the puja ceremony and pray to God after which they eat a rich meal to believe that their will be no shortage of food in the future.

-Tula Sankranti 2017 was on October 17 Tuesday
+Tula Sankranti 2018 is on October 17 Wednesday

 Rituals of the Day